-Every year, my side of the family does a Christmas party.
-This is my very favorite Christmas party because we all get together to eat, have a lesson, play games, have a white elephant gift exchange and exchange gifts.
+Every year, my extended family has a Christmas party.
+We all get together to eat, have a lesson, play a family Christmas games, have a white elephant gift exchange, and exchange gifts.
 The entire event is full of laughter and fun.

 In my version, no cars are won, but it was still a lot of fun.

 Items linked below may go to similar items when exact items couldn’t be found online.
 Links are affiliate so when you purchase, I will get a small kickback to help fund the next tutorial!